jarun/nnn/README.md

 - [Sijmen J. Mulder](https://github.com/sjmulder)
 - and other contributors

-Visit the to the [ToDo list](https://github.com/jarun/nnn/issues/337) to contribute.
+Visit the to the [ToDo list](https://github.com/jarun/nnn/issues/386) to contribute or see the current development status.